pingidentity/pingdirectory-go-client/configurationapi/docs/AddReferentialIntegrityPluginRequest.md

 ### NewAddReferentialIntegrityPluginRequest

-`func NewAddReferentialIntegrityPluginRequest(pluginName string, schemas []EnumreferentialIntegrityPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, attributeType []string, enabled bool, ) *AddReferentialIntegrityPluginRequest`
+`func NewAddReferentialIntegrityPluginRequest(pluginName string, schemas []EnumreferentialIntegrityPluginSchemaUrn, attributeType []string, enabled bool, ) *AddReferentialIntegrityPluginRequest`

 NewAddReferentialIntegrityPluginRequest instantiates a new AddReferentialIntegrityPluginRequest object This constructor will assign default values to properties that have it defined,